 From 2019 to 2023, Ms. Saliola managed the Jobs Umbrella Multi-Donors Trust Fund (MDTF), which is an integrated, cross cutting facility that finances 103 grants in 40 countries.
 In that context, she led the first program that supports the integration of jobs effects into development lending policies and interventions across the World Bank Group.

 From 2013 to 2017, Ms. Saliola was a Manager in the World Bank Development Economics Global Indicators Group.
 In that role, she was responsible for developing global programs with a focus on policies and regulations across several thematic areas, including agribusiness, skills, information and communication technology, public procurement and PPPs.

-She holds a PhD in Economics and a Laurea in Political Science from the University of Rome, la Sapienza.
+She holds a PhD in Economics from the University of Rome III and a Laurea in Political Science from the University of Rome, la Sapienza.